How many applications do you receive each year?

 Which documents are required for admission?

-- The online application, 3-5 letters of recommendation, a personal statement, a transcript, CV, GRE general scores, TOEFL scores (international applicants only) and anything else you might feel is useful, such as copies of your research projects or peer reviewed publications if you have any.
+- The online application, 3-5 letters of recommendation, a personal statement (follow the prompt), unofficial transcripts, CV, TOEFL scores (international applicants only) and anything else you might feel is useful, such as copies of your research projects or peer reviewed publications if you have any.
 All materials should be submitted online through the application system by December 1st.
 Unofficial TOEFL or IELTS score reports may be uploaded to our application, under the "writing sample" section of our application.

 Should I contact Penn Chemistry Professors before I apply to the PhD program?